1dv032/syllabus/exercises/part_2/exercises.md

 ### To Be
 Using docker/docker-compose to set up a node application for a developer...

+### How to do this?
+First of all go through the ["Get Started with Docker"](https://docs.docker.com/engine/getstarted/).
+This will guide your through the installation of Docker and how to start working with it.
+The ["Learn by example"](https://docs.docker.com/engine/tutorials/#/learn-by-example) is also a good resource to learn more about how Docker works.

 ## Moving to staging/production

 ### To Be